basiliscos/cpp-bredis/README.md

 std::cout << reply_str.str << "\n";
 ```

-The examples above throw Exception in case of I/O or protocol error.
-It can be used as:
+The examples above throw an exception in case of I/O or protocol errors.
+Another way to use the API is

 ```cpp
 boost::system::error_code ec;